-- Banco Macro – The second-largest private bank in Argentina, and the fifth-largest by deposits and lending.
-The group's bank brands - Banco Macro, Nuevo Banco Suquía, Nuevo Banco Bisel and Banco del Tucumán.
+Banco Macro – One of the largest private banks in Argentina by assets, deposits and loans.
+The Macro Group's brands are Banco Macro, Nuevo Banco Suquía, Nuevo Banco Bisel and Banco del Tucumán.
 As of June 30, 2016, Banco Macro had a market capitalization of US$4.3 billion.

-Standard Bank Argentina – A subsidiary of Standard Bank Group, South Africa.
+Standard Bank Argentina (SBA) was a subsidiary of Standard Bank Group, South Africa.
 SBA was acquired by Industrial and Commercial Bank of China (ICBC) in 2011.
 Standard Bank established its operations in Argentina in 1998 primarily to service corporate clients.

 Top Banks in Argentina

 |1||Banco de la Nacion Argentina||31.315||31.03.2016|